Previous Page Next Page

 The APS specialist closes a case as Does Not Meet Definition of APS in any of the following situations:

-The Does Not Meet Definition of APS closure code is not appropriate when either of the following apply:
+The Does Not Meet Definition of APS closure code is not appropriate when any of the following apply:

 • At first, the allegation appears to meet the definition of abuse, neglect, or financial exploitation.
 However, after further investigation, it becomes apparent that parts of the definition do not apply.